2018 Philippine Super Liga Invitational Cup

-The 2018 Chooks-to-Go PSL Invitational Cup was the third conference and second indoor volleyball tournament of the Philippine Super Liga's sixth season.
+The 2018 Philippine Super Liga Invitational Cup (also known as the 2018 Chooks-to-Go Philippine Super Liga Invitational Cup due to sponsorship reasons) was the 14th indoor volleyball conference of the Philippine Super Liga, the third conference of the 2018 season, and the 18th conference overall.
 The tournament commenced on June 23, 2018 at the Smart Araneta Coliseum, Quezon City.
 As with the 2017 Invitational, the tournament used an all-to-play format to give playing time for every player in each team.